-We had School of Rock-a-bye Babies (SRBB) come to entertain the little ones at home and we were lucky with the weather too and could use our garden.
+We had the lovely and energetic Anita of Caterpillar Music come to entertain the little ones at home and we were lucky with the weather too and could use our garden.

 For our third, and for MANY of my daughter’s friends, the 3rd one was celebrated at Rascals in Swiss Cottage Leisure Centre followed by food and cake in Del Aziz Cafe across the reception area.
 We have also been to some parties at Talacre Sports Centre in Kentish Town.
 Doing soft play at this age is nice as they need to run around and are mostly big enough that they can cope with climbing etc themselves.
 Talacre has a much nicer soft play centre than Rascals, but the eating options are better at Del Aziz.
 You can get some really lovely food and drinks for the children and adults!
 Having been to enough parties at the two different places, I would opt for Swiss Cottage Leisure Centre as you can turn up not needing to organise anything apart from the cake!